psevestre/openid-fapi/cds-spec-analysis/README.md

 This is intended to be a living document and as such the authors welcome any recommendations, changes or alterations.
 If you have alterations we welcome your feedback which can be sent via the FAPI WG Chair contactable at [openid-specs-fapi-owner@lists.openid.net](mailto:openid-specs-fapi-owner@lists.openid.net).

+**Final Note:** The specification is not in a format similar to IETF or OpenID.
+Identifying what changes from upstream specifications has been very challenging and involved line by line analysis. **Adopting a standardised documentation method similar to these existing formats would be more consistent with a typical Implementors Draft and preferred.**

 ### Outcomes

 Breaking changes documented here-in result in a number of outcomes, notably: